-For this post I teamed up with bobble and their presse.
+For this post I teamed up with presse.
 I figured it was a good match because nothing goes better with doughnuts than coffee…and vice a versa.

 The presse works like this: You separate the two components, pour ground coffee in, hot water, let it stand for about 3 minutes and then presse—that’s it!
 My favorite part about is that there are no filters you have to mess with.
 And the coffee it yields is a really good viscosity.
 It’s somewhere between a pour over and a French press.

 And the presse makes it so you can either drink it in your house (I do this for solo cups of coffee) or on the go, hopefully with a doughnut or two in hand.